 This typeface has classic Art Deco styling and would be great for lettering, invitations, and vintage-style designs and creative projects.

 The stepped curves in this font are a standard design element you’ll recognize in Art Deco.
 A solid choice for whatever project you’re working on.

 Elegant, sleek, simple, geometric — very Deco.
 This is a great option for page layout, website headers, flyers, labels, and more.

 Riesling is more ornamental and stylized than many of the Deco fonts we’ve seen.
 Try this one if you’re looking for something with a bit more pizzazz!

 Here’s a free sans-serif typeface with Deco styling.
 It comes with uppercase and lowercase letters, numbers, and limited punctuation.

-This Deco-inspired font is cute, with its thin, curly details.
+This Deco-inspired font is cute with its thin, curly details.
 Upper East Side is a good choice for headlines, posters, party invitations, and flyers.

 Final Thoughts on Art Deco Fonts

-And there you have it — our roundup of more than 30 of the best Art Deco fonts for your next roaring twenties-inspired graphic design project.
+And there you have it — our roundup of more than 30 of the best Art Deco fonts and families for your next roaring twenties-inspired graphic design project.
 Remember to choose a contrasting font to pair with your Art Deco font.
 For example, since most of these are so decorative, a simple serif font for body copy will probably be a good fit.
 Another stylized font, like a script, will likely clash and be a distraction in the same design.